0luwatunmise/Octra_labs-ocs01-test-guide/README.md

-# ocs01-test-guide
+# ocs01 test guide
-A step-by-step guide to build and run octra-labs ocs01-test
+A step-by-step guide to build and run octralabs ocs01 test